top of page

 Alas, the fight is not over yet!

-With the help of the community, we want to distribute 500 free “Taking a Knee for Change” books to schools and organizations in 2025.
+With the help of the community, we want to distribute 500 free “Taking a Knee for Change” books to schools and organizations.

 Book Cover (2).jpg